JaredStemper/Scylla/README.md

     * `shift + mouse` will highlight things you can use the classic ctrl+shift+c to copy/paste
   * Tmux Clipboard
     * Using your mouse to highlight text automatically copies whatever is highlighted to your Tmux clipboard
-    * `prefix + [`: enter copy mode to more carefully copy items
+    * `prefix [`: enter copy mode to more carefully copy items
       * Use vim key bindings to move cursor; use spacebar to start selection;
       * Use either `y` to copy and stay in copy mode (useful if in large text files) or `enter` to copy and exit copy mode
-    * `prefix + ]`: paste the last item copied from copy mode
+    * `prefix ]`: paste the last item copied from copy mode
-    * `prefix + =`: view all items copied in copy mode (useful to quickly paste various IPs/passphrases)
+    * `prefix =`: view all items copied in copy mode (useful to quickly paste various IPs/passphrases)
 * Misc
-  * `prefix + r` or `:source-file ~/.tmux.conf`: to reload the tmux configuration file automatically
+  * `prefix r` or `:source-file ~/.tmux.conf`: to reload the tmux configuration file automatically
     * The only other way to reload the tmux configuration would be to `:kill-server` and then restart it, which forces tmux to source the configuration file at `~/.tmux.conf`
-  * `ctrl + s`: synchronize panes so that any key typed will type on all panes in the current pane.
+  * `prefix ctrl+s`: synchronize panes so that any key typed will type on all panes in the current pane.
 This is most often useful when running multiple commands that expect the sudo password or when closing multiple panes at once with `exit`

 ## Later TODO: